spences10/blog.scottspence.me/posts/2019/2019-12-31-multiple-git-profiles/index.md

 machines at work and have two git accounts, GitHib and Bitbucket.

-To connect to both I use SSH, I have been using SSH in place of HTTPS for quite some time now, if you want to con
+To connect to both I use SSH, I have been using SSH in place of HTTPS for quite some time now, if you want to connect repeatedly without having to provide user name and password details then SSH is a good option.

-Having two Types of accounts can get a bit frustrating
+I have come across this set-up a few times now and implemented it for myself.

 ```bash
 # cat ~/.ssh/config